Investor Highlights

 The Group operates a decentralised model where risk management is embedded within strategic and operational decision-making.
 An overarching role is played by the Group team and the Board to ensure oversight in the risk management process.

-Design Group’s approach to risk management is bottom up, with each of our business units maintaining standardised risk registers for their territories, identifying key risks, monitoring them and determining mitigation plans for their businesses, whilst measuring against the Group’s risk tolerance level alongside their own tolerances.
+Design Group’s approach to risk management is bottom up, with each of our business units maintaining standardised risk registers for their territories, identifying key risks, monitoring them, and determining mitigation plans for their businesses, whilst measuring against the Group’s risk tolerance level alongside their own tolerances.
 The risks are scored using a risk impact matrix which considers both financial and non-financial assessments to determine an overall score for each risk.
 Each principal risk is also evaluated against the Group’s risk appetite and considered in the context of the Group’s strategic objectives.
 All of this focuses the Group on where the higher risks sit and prioritises additional mitigation strategies that may be required.

 The Group’s risk management framework operates within a ‘three lines of defence’ assurances model.
 The first line of defence lies with the operational owners and are the teams within the business managing and mitigating risks as part of their operational model.
 The second line of defence is internal and is corporate oversight, whereby individuals who are independent to the day-to-day operations perform a second layer review or verification of the mitigations and controls in place.
 The third line of defence is outsourced, providing the Audit Committee with independent assurance over the management of risks around the Group.

 Risk management processes are reviewed regularly by the Audit Committee to reflect changes in market conditions and the Group’s activities.
 The Board’s oversight covers all controls, including financial, operational and compliance controls and general risk management.
-It is based principally on reviewing reports from management to consider whether significant risks are identified, evaluated, managed and controlled and whether any significant weaknesses are promptly remedied and indicate the need for more extensive monitoring.
+It is based principally on reviewing reports from management to consider whether significant risks are identified, evaluated, managed, and controlled and whether any significant weaknesses are promptly remedied and indicate the need for more extensive monitoring.

 Principle 5: Maintain the Board as a well‑functioning, balanced team led by the Chair

-Further information on the operation of the Board and committees can be found under Principle 9 and also on pages 56 and 57 of the Annual Report 2022.
+Further information on the operation of the Board and committees can be found under Principle 9 and also on pages 50, 61 and 62 of the Annual Report 2023.

-Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities
+Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills, and capabilities

-In addition, the Board has access to the Deloitte Academy which gives each Director (Executive and Non-Executive) access to a wide-ranging programme of technical briefings, education, bespoke training and peer-to-peer networking opportunities.
+In addition, the Board has access to the Deloitte Academy, which gives each Director (Executive and Non‑Executive) access to a wide-ranging programme of technical briefings, education, bespoke training, and peer-to-peer networking opportunities.
 This is a useful resource to ensure that they keep abreast of market trends in board governance, legislative reform and keep their skills up to date.

 The Board has access to external, specialist advice when necessary.
-This year, FIT Remuneration Consultants LLP were appointed as consultants to the Remuneration Committee on a retained basis and BDO LLP (‘BDO’) continued to provide business assurance support to the Audit Committee.
+This year, FIT Remuneration Consultants LLP continued to provide advice to the Remuneration Committee on a retained basis and BDO LLP (‘BDO’) continued to provide business assurance support to the Audit Committee.
+Further information on the directors’ skills and experience can be found on pages and of the Annual Report 2023.

-Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement
+Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement.

 Topics covered were: